alirezamdv/Web-Search-Tech/assignment2/README.md

 ` java Searcher "star trek" `

 returns a list of item-IDs, item-names, and Lucene scores of all items that contain the word "star" or the word "trek" (or both) in the name of the item, or in one of the categories of the item, or in the description of the item.
-This list is returned in HTML format.
+This list is returned to HTML format.
 In fact, just plain text without HTML-tags is fine.
 In the first line, print the number of hits.
 Your program should print to stdout, not a file.
 When you initilize the query parser, use again the SimpleAnalyzer of Lucene.

 Your Searcher program should be implemented in such a way that it can also take three arguments, in the following way:
 ` java Searcher "star trek" -x longitude -y latitude -w width `